Nostradamus C10 Q40: Nostradamus links to Marguerite d'Angouleme and the French and English royal lines.

 within walking distance of Nerac, the court of Queen Marguerite d'Anguleme.
 This

-Jules Scaliger, one of Nostradamus' patrons was official
+In addition Jules Scaliger, one of Nostradamus' patrons became official

-That Queen owed a great debt to a local pastel magnate, Jean Bernuy, since it was he who
+Marguerite owed a great debt to this local pastel magnate, Jean Bernuy, since it was he who

-gifted the money for her brother Francis ransom.
+offered the money for her brother Francis' ransom.

-time in the service of Marguerite while Annes daughter, Elizabeth wrote a
+time in the service of Marguerite.
+Notably Annes daughter, Elizabeth, wrote a

-complete copy of Marguerite's most infamous works long before she also became a
+complete copy of Marguerite's most infamous works long before she also became queen

 well with the text's reference to the British realm.
 There is another